Lisa Anastos, MA, Esq.

 Catherine L. Reno, RN, BSN, MBA, CCM

-Catherine is a Senior Case Manager at VRSDM with over 18 years of Workers Comp case management.
+Catherine is a seasoned case manager with over 21 years providing Workers Comp Case Management.
 Areas of expertise include Burns, TBI, Catastrophic and Orthopedic Trauma.
-Other areas of interest include working with providers and injured workers to prevent , reduce or eliminate narcotic dosing
+Other areas of interest include working with providers and injured workers to prevent , reduce or eliminate narcotic dosing.

 David Rosmarin, MD